 - references to relevant cases and statutes (“legal authority”) that support the argument to suppress the evidence.

-Motions to suppress can be long or short, depending on the facts and nature of the case.
+Motions to suppress can be long or short, depending on the facts and nature of the case.5

-After the defense attorney files a motion to suppress evidence, the prosecution has ten days to respond by filing a written “opposition.”
+After the defense attorney files a motion to suppress evidence in Nevada, the district attorney has 10 days to respond by filing a written “opposition.”6

 First, the prosecution will conduct its own investigation into the evidence including police reports and witness statements.
 They will also interview officers involved in the case and research relevant case law and statutes.

-Yes, courts often schedule “suppression hearings” so the judge may ask each side questions to clarify their positions.
+Yes, Nevada courts often schedule suppression hearings so the judge may ask each side questions to clarify their positions.
 Suppression hearings resemble a “mini-trial” in that both sides may offer arguments and call witnesses to testify.

 If the judge rules in the defendant’s favor by excluding the evidence from trial, the prosecution will reassess the strength of its remaining evidence against the defendant.
 If the prosecution’s case was significantly weakened, they may decide to dismiss the charges or offer the defendant a plea bargain to a lesser charge.

-But if the judge rules against the defendant and permits the evidence to be admitted into trial, then the defense attorney will help the defendant reassess whether he/she should either:
+But if the judge rules against the defendant and permits the evidence to be admitted into trial, then the defense attorney will help the defendant reassess whether they should either: